yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 ### 3.1 Explicit built-in manifest

-Built-in CLI commands are registered centrally through `RegisterBuiltInCommands()`.
+Built-in CLI commands are registered centrally through `RegisterBuiltInCommands()`, which iterates the built-in command catalog and registers each descriptor into `CommandRegistry`.

 The built-in manifest order is generated from the built-in command catalog: